Hanging out my shingle

 Other people interested in world-saving work

-An experience shook me last week and clarified some things.
+A career-defining decision I made last month clarified a few things.
 I had the incredible privilege of turning down a job offer I’d worked towards for a decade.
 Notionally, it was my dream job — working on an important problem with people I respect, using my skills and aligning with my research interests.
-Moreover, such jobs are unobtainium in Australia right now, since Australia is not very serious about science and technology compared with those in more advanced economies.
-Honestly, I was perplexed to discover I didn’t accept it.
+Moreover, such jobs are unobtainium in Australia at the moment, since Australia is not very serious about science and technology compared with more advanced economies.
+I was perplexed to discover I hadn’t accepted the job.

-It came down to impact.
-At this stage of the polycrisis the world seems to be in, I have a fire in me to work not just on impactful things, but on the places where I think I can make the most impact.
+The decision came down to impact.
+At this stage of the polycrisis, I have a fire in me to work not just on impactful things, but on the places where I can make the most impact.
 If we — humanity, I mean — are going to successfully navigate the next century, I think we need to work on the most urgent things.

-So, having made this choice,1 I need to take that claim seriously.
-While I still have the luxury of choice, I need to work out how to achieve this impact I’m seeking.
+So, having made this choice,1 I need to take that goal seriously.
+While I still have the luxury of choice for this brief time, I must work out how to achieve this impact I’m seeking.

 1 The most urgent thing

 I need to scope what I mean by impact.
 For these purposes, it’s AI safety.
 I think we’re mishandling every aspect of the transition to an AI-driven society.
-Many parts of this transition will likely go awry unless we invest in proper mitigations, and right now we’re not doing great.
+Many parts of this transition will probably go awry unless we invest in proper mitigations, and right now we’re not doing well.

 My risk model here is broad.